Bulgaria

 Workshop instructors & lecturers:

-• Biljana J. Peeva, Instructor, BHF Affiliate Conservator of Pottery and glass Artefacts at National Institution Stobi (R. of N. Macedonia)
+• Biljana J. Peeva - instructor, (M.A. in Inorganic Technology and Environmental protection.
+Specialty Characterization of archaeological pottery), BHF Affiliate Conservator of Pottery and Glass Artefacts at National Institution Stobi (R. of N. Macedonia)

-• Angela Pencheva (PhD in Classical Archaeology); BHF Program Director
+• Angela Pencheva - BHF coordinator (PhD in Classical Archaeology); BHF Program Director

 The Program